William Hart, lead singer of The Delfonics and voice of the Philadelphia sound, dies at 77

-Hart died at Temple University Hospital after heart surgery complications, his son Hadi confirmed to TMZ.
+Mr. Hart died at Temple University Hospital after complications from surgery, his son Hadi confirmed to the Inquirer.

+“He was a great leader, he believed in helping people, and he really believed in showing people some good, clean music,” said Hadi.
+“If you’ve ever listened to his music, it was very clean, no dirty lyrics.
+He took pride in that.”

-Hart and his brother Wilbert founded the group with Randy Cain at Overbrook High School in the 1960s.
-They quickly became known for their multi-part harmonies and smooth falsettos.
+Mr. Hart and his brother Wilbert founded the group with Randy Cain at Overbrook High School in the 1960s.
+They quickly became known for their three-part harmonies and smooth falsetto.

+“You don’t realize it’s three part harmony,” said Jerry Blavat, who played the Delfonics hit “La-La (Means I Love You)” on a WFIL TV show he hosted called Jerry’s Place.

-In 1968, Hart penned the Delfonics hit “La-La (Means I Love You),” with producer and arranger Thom Bell, who partnered with Hart in creating the group’s silky, sophisticated sound.
-In 2020, Bell told in the Inquirer in 2020 that credit should also go to Hart’s toddler son, who heard the melody and starting singing gibberish that turned into the title.”
+In 1968, Mr. Hart penned the Delfonics hit “La-La (Means I Love You),” with producer and arranger Thom Bell, who partnered with Mr. Hart in creating the group’s silky, sophisticated sound.
+Bell told The Inquirer in 2020 that credit should also go to Mr. Hart’s toddler son, who heard the melody and starting singing gibberish that turned into the title.”

 » READ MORE: Now’s the time to appreciate Philly soul great Thom Bell, one of ‘The Mighty Three’ alongside Gamble and Huff